 Breakthroughs in neuroscience have resulted in creation of an interactive brain-based model which suggests that therapeutic interaction changes the brain of both client and therapist.
 Dealing with concerns within the safety of a therapeutic alliance helps the client’s brain rewire itself which we refer to as neuroplasticity.

-The therapist creates a relational environment conducive to experiential learning and helps build the client’s confidence resulting in a deeper understanding of oneself.
-The therapist fosters client’s strengths and resources by providing a therapeutic environment that is conducive to clients in attaining their goals and realizing their fullest potential.
+Given that therapy is a deeply personal and vulnerable process, I find creating a safe, nonjudgmental, authentic and caring relational environment that is conducive to experiential learning helps build the client’s confidence resulting in a deeper understanding of oneself.
+I find it imperative to emanate warmth, develop trust and respect with clients to build a strong therapeutic alliance.
+I help foster client’s strengths and resources by providing a therapeutic and nurturing environment that is conducive to healing and to clients in attaining their goals and realizing their fullest potential.

-Operating from a personal growth model requires that therapists are client-centered and focus on client needs and utilize approaches that will result in desired change.
+Operating from a personal growth model requires that I am client-centered, compassionate, collaborative and focus on client needs and utilize evidenced-based approaches that the research finds that will result in desired change.
 The goal is to empower clients by teaching them skills and strategies that will allow them to have victory over their concerns and to have a meaningful existence.
-The objective is to teach clients to be proactive about their lives, self-sufficient and establish a healthy interdependence.
-It is my intention that clients leave therapy feeling confident to address their concerns because they have established a healthy mental and emotional frame of mind and have been equipped with effective life tools to cope with a challenging fast-paced technologically advanced and modernized world.
+The objective is to help clients to become proactive about their lives to improve their situation, feel satisfied, confident and establish a healthy interdependence in their relationships.
+It is my intention that clients leave therapy feeling a greater sense of self-love, self-worth and more confident to address their concerns because they have established a healthy mental and emotional frame of mind and have been equipped with effective life tools to cope with a challenging fast-paced technologically advanced and modernized world.